 It just happens seven times a year that the Vienna Boys Choir joins up with the Spanish Riding School.
-In May, they will stage their exceptional program ‘A Tribute to Vienna’ twice in the grand baroque winter riding hall.
+In the 2020 season, they will stage their exceptional program ‘A Tribute to Vienna’ twice in the grand baroque winter riding hall.

 5. Attend Top Concerts At Musikverein

 You may know the Musikverein’s Golden Hall from the Vienna New Year’s Concert that is broadcast worldwide each year.
 May will get you the opportunity to experience top quality concerts there, along with other local music fans.
 For example, Beethoven’s tremendous 9th Symphony to mark the occasion of his 250th anniversary.
 Alternatively, listen to Beethoven’s piano concert no 4 along with the overture from Mozart’s Magic Flute and Robert Schumann’s second symphony.